Knowledge base

 2Enter a point size in the By box.

-Some fonts are naturally positioned higher than others, and when you are mixing fonts or small graphics together the positioning might look awkward.
+Some fonts are naturally positioned higher than others.
+When you are mixing fonts or small graphics together the positioning might look awkward.

 For example, in my training guides, keystrokes or button images are used a lot.

 Here is a sample sentence.
-Notice how the bottom of TAB and ENTER sit on the baseline of the text.
+Notice how the bottom of TAB and ENTER are aligned to the baseline of the text.

 After lowering TAB by 3pt and lowering ENTER by 5pt, here is the result.
 Notice how it flows more naturally.